 What exactly is an order book?
 It’s a list of all active buy/sell orders that have been placed for a particular coin on an exchange like Bittrex.
 Order books are an excellent source to determine trader sentiment for a certain coin.
 It lets traders view a list of buy & sell orders and also gives them a sense of market depth.
-BIDS are offerings to buy your coin for a certain price and ASKS are requests to buy a coin at a particular price.
+BIDS are offerings to buy your coin for a certain price and ASKS are requested to buy a coin at a particular price.
 This is a way to see some of the highest/lowest bids for buy & sell orders.
 On most exchanges, you have the ability to make direct purchases from an order book as well.
 We explained this in our Bittrex Guide.
 Basically, you have to know the green walls are buy walls, the red walls are sell walls.
 Green walls support your coin, red walls are the resistance it is facing.
 Keep in mind that order book trading is really mostly for short-term trades and for some quick 5% profit here and there.
 If you want to use it, you should combine the information of the order book in conjunction with technical analysis.
 The combination is great for short-term pop and drops, which can also serve to give you a feel for the overall sentiment of the day.

 What is a Buy Wall?